Procedurally-Generated-Human/Procedurally-Generated-Human/README.md

-I'm Parsa, a sophomore studying Computer Engineering at Razi university.
+I'm Parsa, a second year student studying Computer Engineering at Razi university.

 The majority of my repositories consist of interesting projects that i work on during my free time as well as some school related code.
 These are currently the subjects in which i have the most experience/interest in: